Ludwig Leichhardt: Legacy

 Harsh criticism of Leichhardt's character was published some time after his disappearance and his reputation suffered badly.
 The fairness of this criticism continues to be debated.
 Leichhardt's failed attempt to make the first east–west crossing of the Australian continent may be compared with the Burke and Wills expedition of 1860–61, which succeeded in crossing from south to north, but failed to return.
 However, Leichhardt's success in making it to Port Essington in 1845 was a major achievement, which ranks him with other successful European explorers of Australia.

 Australia has commemorated Ludwig Leichhardt through the use of his name in several places: Leichhardt, a suburb in the Inner West of Sydney, and the surrounding Municipality of Leichhardt; Leichhardt, a suburb of Ipswich; the Leichhardt Highway and the Leichhardt River in Queensland; and the Division of Leichhardt in the Australian Parliament.
 The name of the eucalyptus tree species Corymbia leichhardtii commemorates Leichhardt.

 The insect Petasida ephippigera is commonly known as Leichhardt's grasshopper, and an alternative name for the largetooth sawfish (Pristis pristis) is Leichhardt's sawfish.

 On 23 October 1988, a monument was erected beside Leichhardt's blazed tree at Taroom by the local historical society and tourism association to celebrate Leichhardt's 175th birthday and the Bicentenary of Australia.[2]
 The tree was listed on the Queensland Heritage Register in 1992.

+Andrew Hurley's 2018 ‚afterlife biography‘, Ludwig Leichhardt‘s Ghosts: The Strange Career of a Travelling Myth, documents many of the different ways Leichhardt has been remembered in Australia (by both non-Indigenous and Indigenous people) as well as in his native Germany.

+Scientific specimens collected by Leichhardt are cared for at institutions including the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria, and the National Herbarium of New South Wales (NSW), Sydney Botanic Gardens.

 In popular culture

 Leichhardt's life inspired a range of "Lemurian" novels, starting with George Firth Scott's book The Last Lemurian (1898).
 His last expedition was the inspiration for the 1957 novel Voss by Patrick White.

+He inspired the radio plays The Lost Leader (1934) and What Happened to Leichhardt?
+(1948).

-In February 2013 the band Manilla Road released a song called Mysterium, based on Leichhardt's explorations and disappearance.
+In February 2013 the band Manilla Road released a song called "Mysterium", based on Leichhardt's explorations and disappearance.